roomkangali/dursgo/README.md

 #### c.
 New Scanner Modules

+- **JWT Attacks:** A module to test for common JSON Web Token vulnerabilities, such as weak secrets, algorithm confusion (`none` algorithm), and signature stripping.
+- **OAuth Authentication:** A scanner to detect misconfigurations in OAuth 2.0 flows, such as improper handling of redirect URIs.
+- **HTTP Request Smuggling:** Add the capability to detect both CL.TE and TE.CL HTTP request smuggling vulnerabilities.
+- **HTTP Host Header Attacks:** A module to test for vulnerabilities related to the HTTP Host header, such as password reset poisoning and cache poisoning.
+- **Subdomain Scanner:** A module to discover and validate active subdomains for a given target, expanding the potential attack surface.
 - **XXE (XML External Entity):** Add the capability to detect XML external entity processing vulnerabilities.
 - **Deserialization:** Create a scanner to look for insecure deserialization vulnerabilities in popular platforms (e.g., Java, PHP, Python).
 - **Prototype Pollution:** A dedicated scanner for Node.js applications to detect prototype pollution vulnerabilities.